 Home buyers can hire a real estate attorney to protect themselves throughout the home buying process.
 The attorney will review the terms of the sale prior to signing the contract, the title and ensure that all steps in the closing are in the best interest of their client.

 Ronald A. Luzim learns and understands the unique needs of each client and offers personal service for each case.
 He is a former estate and tax attorney with the IRS has been practicing law since 1974 and specializes not only in estate planning and real estate but also is a Coral Springs probate lawyer, Coral Springs bankruptcy lawyer and Coral Springs family lawyer.
 In addition as a practicing state certified mediator, Ronald brings experience, expertise and empathy to your legal matter.
-Please contact his Coral Springs office at 954-755-1500 for assistance in protecting yourself, family and property.
+Please contact Broward Lawyer office at 954-755-1500 for assistance in protecting yourself, family and property.

 There is no substitute for experience.